kirupa-racquet-club/kville-one/README.md

 ### "ping"

 A simple, nondescript message to request a response from the plot.
+Currently this will be sent when the plot is clicked on but does not specifically represent a click event.

 parameter | type | attributes
 ---|---|---